 Finally, commercial spaces – especially retail shopping centers – are places where individuals go to gather, celebrate, and relax.
 As a result, they are also places where individuals could be injured in doing so.
 These incidents could be relatively minor – like a slip and fall – or they could be larger.
 Either way, they represent a liability for the individual or firm who owns the asset.

-For each investment opportunity and for each investor, the benefits must be weighed against the risks to ensure that there is comfort in the risk/return profile of the transaction.
+For each commercial real estate investment opportunity and for each investor, the benefits must be weighed against the risks to ensure that there is comfort in the risk/return profile of the transaction.

-Current Trends in Commercial Real Estate Investment (2021)
+Current Trends in Commercial Real Estate Investing (2022)

 - Trend #1 – Multifamily Will Continue to Grow: Housing is a primary need and individuals tend to prioritize their rent payments above all else during times of economic distress.
 Because multifamily is the form of housing with the lowest barriers to entry, it is expected that it will continue to grow.